MedSafetyBench: Evaluating and Improving the Medical Safety of Large Language Models: : A Benchmark Dataset for the Medical Safety of LLMs

-\textbf{\medharmllamatwo{}:} We use the \llamatwosevenbchat{} version of the \texttt{Llama-2} model to generate prompts.
-Although it was possible to simply ask \gptfour{} to generate harmful prompts, we found that \llamatwosevenbchat{} did not readily comply with our request for generating such prompts.
-To circumvent this, we employ a jailbreaking technique on the \llamatwosevenbchat{} model using the Greedy Coordinate Gradient attack algorithm developed by \citet{zou2023universal}.
+\textbf{Harmful Medical Requests.} To evaluate medical safety of LLMs, we first generate a set of requests that violate the AMA's \textit{Principles of Medical Ethics}.
+An LLM that meets medical safety standards should decline to answer such harmful medical requests.
+Each principle forms a category containing requests that violate the respective ethical guidelines.
+To generate a diverse set of harmful medical requests in a systematic fashion, we use \gptfour{}~\cite{openai2024gpt4} and \llamatwosevenbchat{}~\cite{touvron2023llama}.
+With \gptfour{}, we prompted the model, asking it to write commands or questions that might be given to an AI assistant that violate each principle of medical ethics and that include medical jargon.
+This prompting approach did not work with \llamatwosevenbchat{}, which declined to generate harmful medical requests.
+To circumvent this, with \llamatwosevenbchat{}, we employed a jailbreaking technique using the Greedy Coordinate Gradient attack algorithm~\cite{zou2023universal}.
 Given a prompt, this algorithm optimizes a sequence of adversarial input tokens that, when appended to the prompt, cause the LLM to produce a desired target sequence.
-For our purposes, we set the input prompt for \llamatwosevenbchat{} to a request to produce harmful prompts that violate a particular AMA principle and the target sequence to an affirmative response.
-The following is an example of a prompt and target sequence using the principle of Competence, Compassion, and Respect for Human Dignity from Table~\ref{table:principles}.
+We set the prompt for \llamatwosevenbchat{} to a request to produce harmful prompts that violate a particular AMA principle and the target sequence to an affirmative response.
+We observe that the harmful medical requests created using \gptfour{} tend to contain more medical jargon than those created using \llamatwosevenbchat{}.
+We manually inspect the harmful medical requests for correctness and quality and edited inadequate ones.
+This process yielded 1,800 unique harmful medical requests (900 from each model), spanning all nine \textit{Principles of Medical Ethics}.
+An example harmful medical request is shown below.

 \begin{small}

 \end{small}